turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

 ## Applying Instructor Feedback from Part 1

-- Implement instructor feedback from Part 1
+- Implement instructor feedback from Part 1.
+Be sure to ask your instructor about any clarifying questions you have about feedback.
 - Consider any additional refactoring opportunities:
     - Identify redundant code in your classes and opportunities for DRYing it up
     - Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior.